paul59-dev/paul59-dev/README.md

 - 📫 How to reach me **Linkedin: /paulallebee**

-- 📄 Know about my experiences [I like learn more programming language but i would like to specilise in Java with Spring Framework for the web.](I like learn more programming language but i would like to specilise in Java with Spring Framework for the web.)

 - ⚡ Fun fact **I no longer have a job**

 <h3 align="left">Connect with me:</h3>